-During the colder months, these root veggies find their way into the spotlight and onto the plates of healthy eaters—and all for good reason.
+During the colder or warmer months, these root veggies find their way into the spotlight and onto the plates of healthy eaters—and all for good reason.
 Roots are some of the most nutrient-dense vegetables around.
 While each has its own characteristics, they are almost universally a good source of several vitamins, iron, and fiber.

 KALE WINTER SALAD WITH ROASTED ROOT VEGETABLES